Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 \subsection{Attention Manipulation}

-After determining the starting point for the sampling process via sampling from Gaussian distribution or inversion methods, the sampling process is performed by iterative denoising steps.
-As pointed out in E4T \cite{gal2023encoder}, the attention layers in the denoising network have the greatest influence on the predicted noise in each denoising step and thereby control the structure and layout of synthesized image.
-Therefore, a branch of works resort to design task-specific manipulation to the attention layers in denoising network to achieve more accurate control over the spatial layout and geometry \cite{hertz2023p2p, tumanyan2023plug, lu2023tf, patashnik2023localizing}.
-Different from the works \cite{li2023GLIGEN, ye2023ip} performing fine-tuning on modified attention module in re-purposing stage, approaches in this category manipulates the attention layers via tuning-free replacement or localization during sampling process.
+After determining the starting point via randomly sampling from a Gaussian distribution or inversion methods, the sampling process is performed by iterative denoising steps.
+As pointed out in E4T \citep{gal2023encoder}, the attention layers in the denoising network have the greatest impact on the predicted noise and control the structure and layout of the synthesized image.
+Therefore, a branch of works resorts to design task-specific manipulation to the attention layers in the denoising network to achieve more accurate control over the spatial layout and geometry of synthesized image \citep{hertz2023p2p, tumanyan2023plug, lu2023tf, patashnik2023localizing}.
+Different from the works performing fine-tuning on modified attention module in re-purposing stage~\citep{li2023GLIGEN, ye2023ip}, approaches in this category manipulate the attention layers via tuning-free replacement or localization during the sampling process.